sammyd/iOS8-day-by-day-book/manuscript/26-avkit.md

 In this example, the player is a contained by the `VideoDetailViewController`, which sets up the `player` property appropriately.

-> __Note:__ If you do reference AVKit within the storyboard, then you may well have to manually link against the library yourself - like off've the olden days.
+W> __Note:__ If you do reference AVKit within the storyboard, then you may well W> have to manually link against the library yourself - like off've the olden days.
-You can do this from the project settings page, in the _Linked Frameworks and Libraries_ panel.
+W> You can do this from the project settings page, in the _Linked Frameworks and W> Libraries_ panel.

 There are two ways you can create an `AVPlayer` - either with a URL or a `PlayerItem`.
 The URL approach matches the `MPMoviePlayerViewController` use